 Section 30604(C) of the Coastal Act requires that permit applications between the nearest public road and the shoreline of any body of water within the coastal zone shall include a public access and recreation finding.
-The proposed development is located between the first public road and the sea atop a coastal bluff inland of the OCTA railroad tracks.
-The nearest vertical coastal access is available approximately 500 feet downcoast of the subject site via the T-Street public access point (Exhibit 4).
+The proposed development is located between the first public road and the sea at the convergence of a coastal bluff and coastal canyon inland of the OCTA railroad tracks.
+The nearest formal vertical coastal access is available approximately 500 feet downcoast of the subject site via the T-Street public access point (Exhibit 4).
 The T-Street public access point is an enclosed overpass leading from Paseo de Cristobal to the beach below.
 Lateral access to the Pacific Ocean and sandy beach is available adjacent to the T-Street access point, seaward of the OCTA railroad tracks.